Transaction Cost Economics

 According to one transaction cost theory, it is profitable to establish a firm because there is a cost associated with using the price mechanism.
 However, another theory links transaction cost economics to economizing the costs rather than strategizing.

-When a firm decides to outsource either all or some of its accounting functions to a professional, it aims to either cut costs, attain competitiveness, or gain access to expertise.
+When a firm decides to outsource all or some of its accounting functions to a professional, it aims to cut costs, attain competitiveness, or gain access to expertise.
 Outsourcing has captured the thoughts of businesses for a long time now, and the reasons to outsource vary from mundane cost reductions to simply following the trend.

 Ex-ante and Ex-post costs